Netanyahu: Israel's longest-serving premier fights for his future - Journal du Cameroun

-Benjamin Netanyahu has become Israel’s longest-serving prime minister with right-wing leadership and by repeatedly besting rivals with deft political moves, but he will have to pull another rabbit out of his hat in Tuesday’s elections.
+Benjamin Netanyahu has become Israel’s longest-serving prime minister with his right-wing leadership and by repeatedly besting rivals with deft political moves, but he will have to pull another rabbit out of the hat in Tuesday’s elections.

 The 69-year-old is fighting his second election in five months with a potential corruption indictment looming.

-After April polls, he suffered one of the biggest defeats in his political career when his Likud party along with its right-wing and religious allies won a majority, but he failed to form a coalition.
+After April polls, Netanyahu suffered one of the biggest defeats of his political career when he failed to form a coalition although his Likud party along with its right-wing and religious allies came out on top.

-Rather than risk allowing another candidate to have a shot at doing so, he opted for a second election.

-He is again locked in a tough race against his main rivals from the Blue and White centrist alliance, led by former military chief Benny Gantz.

 The attorney general has announced his intention to indict Netanyahu on fraud, bribery and breach of trust charges pending a hearing, expected to be held soon after the election in early October.